-A Canadian Indigenous Prospective to Helping 3 credits, 3 hours lecture
+A Canadian Indigenous Prospective to Helping

 An analysis of Canadian welfare policy and the human services from an aboriginal perspective.
 The course emphasizes the linkage between practice and policy and overlays concepts such as colonization, decolonization, and approaches to practices which include cross culture, structure and anti-oppression in the context of Indigenous world views, experience and helping practices.